ethereumproject/go-ethereum/README.md

 ```

 Learn more at the [Accounts Wiki Page](https://github.com/ethereumproject/go-ethereum/wiki/Managing-your-accounts).
+If you're interested in using geth to manage a lot (~100 thousand) accounts, please visit the [Indexing Accounts Wiki page](https://github.com/ethereumproject/go-ethereum/wiki/Indexing-Accounts).

 ### Interact with the Javascript console